 Day 5: Glacier Hike, Glacier Lagoons, Diamond Beach

-💎 Visit Jökulsárlón Glacier Lagoon and Diamond Beach (Late Afternoon)
+Stops #3: Visit Jökulsárlón Glacier Lagoon and Diamond Beach

-Why: Jökulsárlón Glacier Lagoon is a stunning must-see destination in Iceland.
+🤔 Why: Jökulsárlón Glacier Lagoon is a stunning must-see destination in Iceland.
 Some of the ice here is over 1,000 years old.
-Diamond Beach is a nearby black beach with ice chunks floating in it.
+A short walk from it, Diamond Beach is one of Iceland’s most famous black sand beaches with ice chunks floating in it.
 The ice comes from the Breiðamerkurjökull glacier slowly melting.

-There are several food stalls that close at 5pm near Jökulsárlón Glacier Lagoon.
-You can also take boat, kayak and ice cave tours from here.
+Several food stalls close at 5 pm near Jökulsárlón Glacier Lagoon.
+You can also take boat, kayak and ice cave guided tours here.

-If you want to see another glacier lagoon that’s less popular, you can do a quick stop at Fjallsárlón Glacier Lagoon.
+If you want to see another less popular glacier lagoon, you can do a quick stop at Fjallsárlón Glacier Lagoon.
 This lagoon pales in comparison to Jökulsárlón, but the glacier mountain background is breathtaking.
-The lagoon is a 10-minute hike from the parking lot.
+The lagoon is a 10-minute short walk from the parking lot.

 When settling down for Day 5, you can stay at the same location near Skaftafell since we’ll start Day 6 nearby.

-Where I stayed: I stayed at the same Svinafell campsite.
+🏕️ Where I stayed: I stayed at the same Svinafell campsite as the previous day.

 Day 6: Svartifoss, Reynisfjara Black Sand Beach, Secret Lagoon

 📍 Here’s the driving route of day 6 of this Iceland itinerary.

 🤔 Why: Svartifoss is a unique waterfall falling from basalt columns formed by lava cooling and contracting.